About Us About Baby's First Test

-Baby's First Test is funded through a cooperative agreement from the Genetic Services Branch of the Maternal and Child Health Bureau of the Health Resources and Services Administration to Genetic Alliance, a non-profit organization founded in 1986 that seeks to improve health through the authentic engagement of communities and individuals.
-This project is staffed by Genetic Alliance and manages working groups and advisory committees that are representative of the newborn screening and maternal and child health community, and Genetic Alliance contracted with Blenderbox to develop the site.
+Baby's First Test was established through the Newborn Screening Saves Lives Act passed in 2008 and the Newborn Screening Saves Lives Reauthorization Act passed in 2014.
+Through theses Acts, Baby's First Test was funded through a cooperative agreement from the Genetic Services Branch of the Maternal and Child Health Bureau of the Health Resources and Services Administration to Genetic Alliance, a non-profit organization founded in 1986 that seeks to improve health through the authentic engagement of communities and individuals.

 Where do you get your information?

 The information on this site is from a range of credible and trusted sources including health agencies, advocacy organizations, public health programs and more.
+Baby's First Test is in ongoing contact with states to keep updates to state screening panels, contact information, and policies as up to date as possible.
 Many pages have a resource list at the bottom if you want more information.

 The site is reviewed and updated on an ongoing basis.
 Minor edits and updates take place daily while a more extensive, evaluative review of the site happens every other month.
 If you would like to bring something to our attention please fill out this form.
 We are always looking for feedback and new information.